9uant-brain/JFET_METER/README.md

 I could have simply bought a cheap Chinese tester, but I also wanted to test myself to see if I could actually build it.
 The cost saving was just a bonus.

 ## Hardware setup
 To automate the Idss measuring process, I needed a microcontroller.
-The Arduino Nano was a perfect fit for this purpose due to its low cost, versatility, and ease of use—I could get one for just $2.
+The Arduino Nano was a perfect fit for this purpose due to its low cost, versatility, and ease of use — I could get one for just $2.

 I also needed a display to easily show the measurement results.
 This setup, consisting of only an Arduino and a display, is sufficient for measuring Idss.
 The diagram and circuit below illustrate the hardware configuration: